 How do I know when to call the veterinarian?

 The first time you notice mucus in your dog’s poop, it can be alarming.
 Consider what other symptoms, if any, he is experiencing.
-Also, take into account how often it’s happened.
+Also, take into account how often your dog has exhibited bloody mucus in bowel movements.
 If you have any questions at all, it doesn’t ever hurt to connect with your veterinarian for answers.
 Provide as much information as you can about your dog’s symptoms and your veterinarian can decide with you if it’s best to bring your dog in.

-If I find mucus in my dog’s poop, will he need medication?
+If I find mucus production in my dog’s poop, will he need medication?

 Not necessarily.
 Depending on what the symptom is indicative of, your dog’s illness may be temporary and his symptoms may subside.
 Your veterinarian can give you a diagnosis and treatment plan after providing a full assessment and any necessary tests.

-What’s worse – blood or mucus in my dog’s poop?
+What’s worse – bloody stools or mucus in my dog’s poop?